jon-jacky/Piety/directories.md

 - **test**: shell scripts and modules that test code in other directories.

+- **twisted**: Python scripts that run applications as tasks or jobs under the Twisted reactor instead of the Piety sheduler.

 - **unix**: modules for running Piety on a Unix-like host.
      We may add directories for other platforms in the future.